-When a situation starts to unfold that directly or indirectly puts you in harm’s way, it is up to you on the best course of action for response.
+When a situation starts to unfold that directly or indirectly puts you in harm’s way, it is up to you on the best course of action for a response.
 Proper training and an understanding of the 3 Tier Self Defense Decision making process is critical to how you will proceed in an escalating situation.

 Understanding The 3 Tier Self Defense Decision Process